New year, same stalemate in Congress on government spending, DACA

 While they can kick the can down the road again and pass a third short-term measure to give them more time to fund the government for the remainder of the fiscal year, incremental funding is not preferable for most every member of Congress.
 And the Defense Department is strongly urging against it, saying it harms military readiness.

-President Donald Trump set the deadline to address DACA for March, and while he could extend it, that would set up a sea of uncertainty for the Dreamers, their employers and the agency that has to process the paperwork.
+President Donald Trump set the deadline to address DACA for March, and while he could extend it, that would set up a sea of uncertainty for the Dreamers (as the program's recipients are known), their employers and the agency that has to process the paperwork.
 And neither Republicans nor Democrats want to keep this issue on the burner as they approach the midterm elections.

 With just a little more than two weeks until the deadline, the possibility of a government shutdown appears to be greater than at any other time in the past six months because of the impasse over immigration.

-Democrats are demanding the DREAM Act, which is a path to citizenship, for the immigrants brought to the U.S. as children.
+Democrats are demanding a path to citizenship for the immigrants brought to the U.S. as children.

 “We are firmly committed to swiftly passing the DREAM Act, which we know would pass with bipartisan support if brought to the Floor,” Pelosi wrote to her Democratic colleagues in the House on Tuesday.

-President Donald Trump is demanding that money for the border wall be part of any immigration deal and Republicans say that DACA should not be negotiated as part of a large spending package but on its own.
+Trump is demanding that money for a border wall be part of any immigration deal and Republicans say that DACA should not be negotiated as part of a large spending package but on its own.

-Furthermore, Democrats won’t agree to money for a wall or interior enforcement but have said that money for border security is acceptable.
+Furthermore, Democrats won’t agree to set aside money for a wall or interior enforcement but have said that paying for border security is acceptable.
 And they say that issues of family migration and the diversity lottery can be discussed within the context of comprehensive immigration reform but not as part of this deal.